OFFERED IN SPRING 2019! We are working on making this class an annual offering. If you like that idea, tell the Department of Physics!

 Credits: 3 (3,0)

 Prereq: MAC 2311C Calculus I. A laptop with keyboard (Linux, Mac, or Windows, not a netbook, chromebook, tablet, or phone) and a strong desire to tame it!
-Bring laptop to every class.
+Bring laptop to every class, especially the first one.

 Satisfies: Computer programming prerequisite for AST 4762